 6.4.7 Connector Lane Change Distance

-The default land change distance for all connectors is 656 feet and is typically representative of arterials.
-The analyst can, and should adjust the default lane change distance higher or lower as needed, especially for freeways.
+The default lane change distance for all connectors is 656 feet and is typically representative of arterials.
+The analyst can, and should adjust the default lane change distance higher or lower as needed, especially for freeways and closely-spaced intersections.
 Additionally, there is an option to have this lane change distance increase for each lane that a vehicle must cross to travel via the connector.
 The analyst should adjust the lane change distance parameters to avoid unrealistic prepositioning and last-minute lane-changing behavior that may arise.

 6.4.8 Other Adjustable Parameters

-A complete list of the adjustable parameters for Vissim is available on the webpage (insert link here).
+A complete list of the adjustable parameters for Vissim is available on the BTO, Traffic Analysis, Modeling and Data Management webpage.
 Unless field data supports doing otherwise, modify only those parameters recommended as settings to adjust.
 Obtain WisDOT staff approval, prior to modifying non-recommended adjustment parameters.

 LIST OF ATTACHMENTS